yat2k/botFunctions/README.md

 # botFunctions

-A repo for general bot functions separately stored
+A repo for general bot functions separately stored .
+Star it /fork it and contribute to it if you want to add features :) :D

 <h3>Features</h3>
   Slaps random user/pinged person ,shows user/pinged person's avatar,a message when new members join<br>